-I am head of the Hardware Security Lab, senior PhD candidate at the Secure Systems Lab Vienna / Automation Systems Group at Vienna University of Technology and managing director of the IT security company Trustworks KG.
+I am head of the Hardware Security Lab, post-doctoral researcher at the Secure Systems Lab Vienna / Automation Systems Group at Vienna University of Technology and managing director of the IT security company Trustworks KG.

 Together with participating project and industry partners, I recently co-authored a number of research proposals